lawsocsg/lawsoc-clinic-manual/docs/bankruptcy-and-insolvency.md

 either **Form B-ARC-B** (for managing a business under the Business Registration Act (Cap 32)) or **Form B-ARC-C** (for acting as director or managing a company pursuant to the Companies Act (Cap 50)).
-Both forms may be accessed via the IPTO website [84]_.
+Both forms may be accessed via the IPTO website[^3].

 The relevant form must be submitted with the documents indicated, including, amongst others:

 -   People’s Profile Printout of the insolvent from the Accounting & Corporate Regulatory Authority (“ACRA”).
 -   Company or business Profile Printout from ACRA.
 -   Latest audited accounts or financial statements of the company or business; **and**
 -   Letter from the other director(s) or partner(s) and the sponsor indicating they are aware of the bankruptcy order and have **no objections** to the bankrupt being a director and/or managing the company or business.

 **3. Processing of the application**